Sishir-Stha/SikaiVerse_Api/README.md

 - change the project structure again removed utility and added shared for shared endpoints
 - completed discussion endpoint
 - added user endpoint in the admin controller package
+- added enpoint for discussion and reply like (Night code last commit of day)